HOME OF SOCAL’S MOST DEPENDABLE SNOW CONDITIONS

 To produce snow that is both rideable and sustainable requires a specific set of atmospheric conditions over a sustained period of time – typically 48-72 hours – with a wet bulb temperature of 27 or lower and moderate to strong winds.
 Wet bulb temperature measures the open air temperature and relative humidity together and is usually lower than the open air temperature, but will be identical when humidity is 100%.
 When these conditions are present BBMR can produce enough snow to cover all designated trails at Bear Mountain and Snow Summit without any natural snowfall.

-Manmade snow is produced by combining cooled air and compressed air through a network of machines called snow guns.
+Manmade snow is produced by compressed air and water through a network of machines called snow guns.
 The compressed air atomizes the water while simultaneously cooling it and blowing it into the air where it crystalizes and forms snow.
 Snow density can be varied by adjusting the air/water mixture to produce wetter, heavier snow for base layers and park features or dryer, lighter snow for better maneuvering on groomed runs and aesthetic purposes.

 With ideal conditions each property’s snowmaking system is capable of converting 5,000 – 6,000 gallons of water to snow per minute, which significantly higher any other resort in Southern California.
 With normal or moderate conditions each system will typically operate in the 2,000 – 3,000 gallon per minute range.